Correlated phases of moat-band excitons in two dimensions: Interaction energy of the chiral spin liquid

 \subsection{Estimates for real systems}

 Let us finally give a rough estimate of the parameter $\paramSSMoat$ corresponding to the Bernevig--Hughes--Zhang model for bismuth selenide explored in Ref.\ \cite{maisel2023single}, which would be subject to hexagonal warping due to the $C_{3}$ symmetry of the lattice.
 We obtained a moat momentum of the order of $0.5$--$\SI{1}{\nano\meter\tothe{-1}}$, with an energy barrier of a few tens of meV.
 While the exciton--exciton interaction is expected to be complicated, we match it to the soft-core potential by using an effective range $\softCoreRange \sim 1$--$\SI{10}{\nano\meter}$, which is of the order of the exciton diameter for the lowest-lying modes.
-This gives $\paramSSMoat = {-} (\moatMomentum \softCoreRange)^{2}$ between ${-}0.25$ and ${-}100$ for the most conservative and the most optimistic cases, respectively.
-The magnitude of $\paramSSInt$ is more difficult to estimate due to the uncertainty regarding the effective exciton--exciton interaction strength; nevertheless, our estimate of $\paramSSMoat$ shows that a real exciton system has the chance of sitting in the inhomogeneous (and possibly even supersolid) region of the phase diagram in Fig.\ \ref{fig:2DPhaseDiagram}, even in the case of low densities and weak interactions.
+This gives $\paramSSMoat = {-} (\moatMomentum \softCoreRange)^{2}$ ranging from ${-}0.25$ in the most conservative case to ${-}100$ in the most optimistic one.
+The magnitude of $\paramSSInt$ is more difficult to estimate because of the uncertainty regarding the effective exciton--exciton interaction strength.
+Nevertheless, our estimate of $\paramSSMoat$ shows that a real exciton system has the chance of sitting in the inhomogeneous (and possibly even supersolid) region of the phase diagram in Fig.\ \ref{fig:2DPhaseDiagram}, even in the case of low densities and weak interactions.